Scroll down for your cheat sheet

 Every shooting situation is different and so you shouldn't feel you need to stick to these ideas slavishly.
 But, if you're a little lost, it might give you the hand you need to end up with the image you want.

-Make sure to check back for more useful cheat sheets!
+Make sure to come back for more handy photo cheat sheets